Integrations

 • The key status changes to Expired

-• API requests using the key will be rejected
+• API requests using the key get rejected

-• You must create a new key and update your applications
+• You'll need to create a new key and update your applications

 Troubleshooting